agn-7/agn-gazebo/README.md

 # person_lidar_gazebo_model
-A Gazebo model in order to person detection in an outdoor location using 3D LiDAR which is compatible to ROS.
+A Gazebo model in order to person detection in an outdoor location using 3D LiDAR Velodyne which is compatible to ROS.

 # Usage: